mirbyte/DropGain/README.md

 DropGain is free.
 Analysis, clean-gain rendering, Library Tuning, CSV reporting, and post-render verification do not require paid plugins. **Limiter-assisted** mode needs a licensed **FabFilter Pro-L 2** VST3 install; that is a separate purchase and the main cost if you want the full workflow on material that needs peak control beyond clean gain.
 More limiter options are planned for future updates.

 Platinum Notes 10 is a one-time **98€** license.
 Its processing chain, including limiting, is included in that price.
 The trade-off is upfront software cost vs. owning your limiter choice and keeping enhancement/color out of the signal path unless you add it yourself.

-**In short:**

-- Use **Platinum Notes 10** for one-click enhancement: clipped-peak repair, warmth, template voicing, and a polished commercial workflow.
-- Use **DropGain** for transparent, section-based loudness matching with true-peak safety, limiter budgeting, bass-aware gain restraint, and reports.

 ## How it works